sonic2kk/steamtinkerlaunch/README.md

 The verbosity of the logfile depends on `WRITELOG` *(write logfile if not 0, increase verbosity from 1-2 (1:less, 2:all))* in the same location.
-There are several logfiles, those which are written mostly are the game specific ones *($SteamAppId.log)*
+There are several logfiles, those which are written mostly are the game specific ones *($SteamAppId.log)* Besides some other (possibly relevant) log files, the log file of the last run can also be found here:
+`/dev/shm/steamtinkerlaunch/steamtinkerlaunch.log`

 ## Command Line
 **steamtinkerlaunch** also has several [command line](https://github.com/frostworx/steamtinkerlaunch/wiki/Command-Line) which can also be useful outside steam.